CtrlK

 Suggestions

-Add more specific concrete actions to the 'what' portion, e.g., 'Creates a minimal Evernote integration that authenticates, creates a note, and lists notebooks.'
+Add more specific concrete actions to the capability description, e.g., 'Creates a minimal Evernote integration that authenticates, creates a notebook, and adds a first note with the Evernote API.'

 DimensionReasoningScore